 4. Do Something For You

 Make sure to do something nice for yourself.
-If it’s treating yourself to a specialty coffee or buying something you’ve been eyeing for awhile, the idea is to reward yourself for, well, being you.
+If it’s treating yourself to a specialty coffee or buying something you’ve been eyeing for a while, the idea is to reward yourself for, well, being you.

-This is a no-strings attached action, too, so give yourself permission to buy the box of chocolates, or even a flower arrangement just because.
+This is a no-strings-attached action, too, so give yourself permission to buy the box of chocolates, or even a flower arrangement just because.

 5. Practice Self Love

-Just like self care, self love is an equally important practice.
-Sure it sounds hokey, but if you can’t love yourself then it’s harder to forge lasting relationships with others, and we should practice self love the entire year, not just on Valentine’s Day.
+Just like self-care, self-love is an equally important practice.
+Sure it sounds hokey, but if you can’t love yourself then it’s harder to forge lasting relationships with others, and we should practice self-love the entire year, not just on Valentine’s Day.

 It’s not always easy being single.
 It has led many people to dangerous and otherwise unhealthy lifestyles, and Valentine’s Day can be particularly hard if you let it be.
 The key is to take charge and make a great day for yourself.
 If you can learn to enjoy Valentine’s Day as a single person, you can learn to enjoy just about any day.